stratisco/Terminal-Display-Image/README.md

 ```

 > [!NOTE]
-> This uses the half slab character `▀` `▄` which most teminals print well. depending on your terminal there may be some irregularities in the output
+> To fit more pixels in the screen this uses half slab characters `▀` `▄`.
+Depending on what font style yout terminal uses you may want to revert to the two spaces method with `--two-space`

 ## Installation
 **Step 1** - Clone repo